lacysw/DiscordMessageRatio/README.md

 3. If desired, the following global variables can be modified at the top of `discord_message_ratio.py`:
      - `IGNORE = []`: put channels to ignore here as a list (e.g. `IGNORE = ['private', 'do-not-scan']`)
      - `MAX_DEPTH = 1000000`: maximum depth to search for messages; once this value is reached, any older messages will be skipped and the next channel will be scanned

+## Important Disclaimer
+Discord does not expose an official API function to calculate the values this script retrieves.
+Thus, the calculation is done manually by iterating over every single message using `channel.history`.
+This means that the number of requests made to Discord's servers can approach very large numbers, scaling 1:1 with the number of messages sent in your server.
+Discord will begin rate limiting requests after some time, and what's more, the request-response time can vary drastically.
+The limiting factor in terms of speed for this script is controlled entirely by Discord.